Ali-Musli/SofUni-Project-React/README.md

 If the create of post is successful, the user will be redirect to the All Posts Page.

+### Details Page
+All users can view details about posts.
+Clicking the Details link in of a post should display the Details page.

+If the currently logged in user is the creator of the post, the Edit and Delete will be displayed, otherwise they will not be available.
+If the currently logged in user is not the creator of the post they will have option to add a comment for curent post and see who is the owner of the post.

+### Edit Page
+The Edit page is accessible to logged-in users and allows the author to edit their own posts.
+Clicking the Edit a specific game link on the details page will display the Edit page.
+It contains a form with input fields for all relevant properties.
+If some of the form fields are not filled in, a post cannot be edited.

+Upon success, the REST service will return he edited record.

+Upon success, the user will be redirected to the Details page for the current game.

+### Delete Page
+The delete action is available to logged-in users, for post they have created.
+When the author clicks on the Delete action on any of their posts, a confirmation dialog should be displayed, and upon confirming this dialog, the post will be deleted from the system.

+Upon success, the REST service will return an object, containing the deletion time.

+Upon success, the user will be redirected to the All Posts Page.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).